sc0ttkclark/wordpress-fields-api/README.md

 * get/add/update/delete for Meta / Settings API interaction has not yet been determined
 * Examples below aren't fleshed out with use cases, only the initial [Customizer Example code](http://codex.wordpress.org/Theme_Customization_API) I pulled from the codex, the example panels / sections / settings / controls need to be fleshed out
 * Examples of how this API replaces existing core handling for the Post Editor or User area -- ex.
 Taxonomy / Page Attributes meta boxes etc
-* WP_Fields_API classes for Control / Section / Panel / Setting have not been implemented yet

 ## Examples - Fields, Sections, Controls